masai-oss/open-template/contributor.md

 - Notes (possibly including why you think this might be happening, or stuff you tried that didn't work)
 - People love thorough bug reports.
 I'm not even kidding.

-Use a Consistent Coding Style
+## Use a Consistent Coding Style
 We use Pep8 for Python and Google JavaScript Style Guide for JS.
-See the coding guidlines Page for more details.
+Visit this [link](https://github.com/Warewolf96/open-template/blob/master/first_contributor.md) for coding guidlines on our projects.